-- reissue the Contract for an extended term shall not constitute nonrenewal under Board policy.
-The Superintendent shall have no right to such extension. - VIII.
+- 7.1.
 Resignation.
 The Superintendent may relinquish his position and leave the employment of the District by written resignation addressed and filed with the Board not less than 120 days prior to the effective date of the Superintendent's resignation in the year that the release from this Contract is requested.
-The Superintendent may resign with the consent of the Board at any other time. - IX.
+The Superintendent may resign with the consent of the Board at any other time. - 7.2.
 Termination and Nonrenewal of Contract.
-Termination or nonrenewal of this Contract or resignation under this Contract will be pursuant to Texas Education Code Chapter 21 and applicable Texas law. - X. Suspension.
+Termination or nonrenewal of this Contract will be pursuant to Texas Education Code Chapter 21 and applicable Texas law.

+- 7.3.
+Retirement or Death.
+The Contract shall be terminated upon the retirement or death of the Superintendent. - 7.4.
+Suspension.
 In accordance with Texas Education Code Chapter 21, the Board may suspend the Superintendent with or without pay during the term of this Contract for good cause as determined by the Board in accordance with applicable Texas law.